Bobby Espinosa: Early days

 In the 1960s he was a member of East L.A.
 Surf group Mickey & The Invaders playing organ.
-The band which was previously called Mickey & The Cavaliers, was led by Mike James Aversa aka Mickey.
+The band which was previously called Mickey & The Cavaliers, was led by Mike James Aversa Mickey.
 He left the band in the mid-1960s to join the VIPs, a Chicano band.
 This group which was formed in 1965 by bass player Freddie Sanchez was a night club covers band.
 Espinosa was the first member brought into the band by Sanchez.

 El Chicano

 In 1969, the VIPs evolved into what became known as El Chicano.
 For forty years Espinosa was a force in the group.
 He also produced and wrote some of their material.
 He also played on every recording the group made.
 The recognizable sound of El Chicano mainly came from Espinosa's B-3 organ and the Wes Montgomery styled guitar playing of Mickey Lespron.

-In the 1980s legal argument between Espinosa and fellow co-founder Mickey Lespron developed.
+In the 1980s a legal argument between Espinosa and fellow co-founder Mickey Lespron developed.
 This was over the ownership of the El Chicano name.
 As a result, there was a temporary halt on the group's career and the discontinuation of their association with Columbia.

 In a JazzTimes review of the Latin Legends Live album that featured Malo, El Chicano and Tierra, reviewer Marcela Breton referred to Espinosa's playing as the standout on the three El Chicano tracks.